Skip to main content

 Are you a clinically qualified healthcare professional who would like to increase your research skills and experience?

-Birmingham Health Paretners in partnership with the Metchley Park Medical Society – is pleased to announce a new post-doctoral fellowship programme for clinically qualified staff who have completed training (medical consultants and non-medical staff with a PhD or MD) who currently do not have time allocated within their job plans for research.
+We are currently recruiting for our BHP Clinical Academic Research Partnerships (CARPS) scheme, for entry in Autumn 2025.
+These post-doctoral fellowships are for clinically qualified staff who have completed training (medical consultants and non-medical staff with a PhD or MD) who currently do not have time allocated within their job plans for research.
+The scheme is supported by the Metchley Park Medical Society (MPMS), Birmingham NIHR ICAT programme and BHP member organisations.

 What does the fellowship offer?